 Extraction Pipeline¶

-CRP's 6-stage graduated extraction pipeline converts raw LLM output into structured, atomic facts.
-Each stage adds increasing analytical depth at increasing computational cost.
+CRP's 6-stage graduated extraction pipeline converts documents and LLM output into atomic facts.
+Each stage adds analytical depth at increasing computational cost, so simple content is fast and complex content gets the depth it needs.

 Pipeline Overview¶